Sing your song,

 For Colonia LeBaron, Mexico, we were bound.

-But Hurricane, Utah became our four-year camping ground;
+But Hurricane, Utah became our five-year camping ground;

 Still, throughout the years, I can’t forget Short Creek, I’ve found.